Check out our Volunteer Event Registration Portal to view and sign up for projects!

 Cough, shortness of breath or difficulty breathing, fever, chills, shaking with chills, muscle pain, headache, sore throat, new loss of smell or taste or if anyone in your household is suspected or diagnosed with COVID-19

-- Register in advance for the event
+- Please register in advance

-- Bring your own water bottle, we will not have any snacks or drinking water available
+- Bring your own water bottle.
+We will not have any snacks or drinking water available

 Read King County Parks' coronavirus updates on The Plog.

 We lead community members in high quality service experiences in King County Parks with the goal of connection and engagement in the health of our parks.
 Together with our partners, we lead an average of 10,000 volunteers a year performing restoration, park improvement and building and maintaining trails.
 We weave environmental education into every event, to make for a rewarding and productive day in the park.